As if the world of content marketing needs more acronyms, we’re now faced with the real-world dilemma of HTTP and HTTPS.

 Some third-party resources not only host assets on secure URLs but also separately on other servers depending on location.
 Other third parties may still be attempting to access unsecured assets (those that weren’t originally directed to HTTPS during the conversion process), thus creating a convoluted web of source traffic and routing.

-Updating Search Console a must
+Updating Search Console Is a Must

 Marketers will need to ensure they submit a new sitemap from their secure URL to Google Search Console.
 Because Search Console views secured and unsecured sites as different properties, any protocol conversion is incomplete without your backend being able to properly track, store and measure data.